 '''

 $ cat file1

 A file with copiable content

 $ gzip file1

 $ ls file1.gz

 file1.gz

 $ zcat file1.gz

 A file with copiable content

 $ ls file1.gz

 file1.gz

+$ gunzip file1.gz

 '''

 You can see that in this case the compressed file stays intact and just its content is output to stdout.
+The last step is restores file1 as it will be used in exercises later in the course.